Core Concepts

 Recipient validation

-When a RCPT TO command arrives, MailLaser compares the recipient address against the list in MAIL_LASER_TARGET_EMAILS.
-The comparison is case-insensitive: Alerts@Example.com matches alerts@example.com.
+When a RCPT TO command arrives, MailLaser compares the recipient address against the list in MAIL_LASER_TARGET_EMAILS using a case-insensitive match.

 If no valid recipient has been accepted, the DATA command is rejected with 503 Bad sequence of commands.